 Tickets start at $12.
 All reviews are held at St. Luke’s United Methodist Church and begin at 10:30 am.
 Tickets are always available for purchase at the door.
-Click here to download the 2017-2018 schedule and season ticket order form.
+Download the 2017-2018 schedule and season ticket order form.

 Sponsorships opportunities are available.
-Click here for information about the benefits of becoming a Book Review sponsor.
+Download our event sponsorship information about the benefits of becoming a Book Review sponsor.

 Games People Play

 The 2017 Games People Play event was a great success!
 We would like to thank all of our friends joined us at Holly Hall for a fun filled day of friendship and games.
 Guests played games such as Bridge, Mah Jongg, Scrabble and Rummikub.
 The event raised $5,800 through donations, ticket sales and silent auction.
 Thank you to all of our donors who made this possible.
-For a list of local businesses and individuals who generously supported this event through auction donations please click here.
+You can download the list of local businesses and individuals who generously supported this event through auction donations.

 Proceeds from this event benefit Holly Hall’s Resident Wellness Activities by expanding the variety of wellness classes offered.
 Funds will be used to provide instructors to teach new wellness classes such as yoga, Thai Chi, dancing and more.
 In addition, a massage therapist will be brought in for residents who can benefit from massage.
 Getting involved in new wellness activities will allow residents to expand their social network, find new talents and adopt a healthy and active lifestyle.